 Many lenders will gather the data from your credit history and place it into their credit models when judging your loan application.
 Every lender will have their own credit model developed, meaning you won’t know what credit score they are looking for.
 This almost automated system can make it near impossible for people with a bad credit rating to secure the best loan for their needs.

 When conducting a personal credit check on you, loan companies will be investigating your previous credit history.
 They will be looking for things such as your payment record, number of other credit applications, how often you change address, whether or not you are on the electoral roll, etc. Each creditor will use different credit scoring techniques to assess your application.
+My credit rating – get in touch below and let us talk you through your credit file.

 Simply by conducting a credit check on you, lenders are already having an impact on your credit report.
 When a credit check is carried out, a ‘footprint’ is left on your credit report.
 This credit footprint indicates which lender has conducted a search on your credit file and when the search was carried out.
 These credit footprints are held on your credit file for a period of five years.